theoneandonlysamduan/Project_Oracle/README.md

 # Project_Oracle
+This project has been ported to my personal account(instead of the school account).
+Go to https://github.com/GeneralLol/Duanaweather for updates and such.
 ## Objective:
 To create a piece of software that is able to pull weather information and display it through the serial port of a Raspberry Pi.